jdlogicman/jigsaw/README.md

 The tools are installed in /illumina/scratch/Jigsaw/tools/jigsaw.

 If you need to make any changes, a pull request is appreciated so I can keep track of things.
+If you clone your own copy, the pipeline will use the scripts in your source tree, so you can feel safe making related changes to several scripts.

 <h2>Usage</h2>